edina/fieldtrip-pcapi/docs/PCAPILOCAL.md

 * Open Fieldtrip GB (Bierton).
 * Click on the `Test Virtual Wifi` button on the home page.
 * A Success GET and POST will be reported if successful.
-* A text file POSTed from the client named post.txt is created in wifi-test/pcapi/
+* A text file POSTed from the client named post.txt is created in `wifi-test\pcapi`

 ### Clean Up